 or we were timeline animators, we would just create our application

-on these keys and build our application.
+on these keys and then build our application.
 But we're

 not really focused on that.
 We need to